 The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-All children have a named Trusted Adult in school and all classes have a worry box so that children can report their concerns and worries.
-School Council helped produce a child appropriate Safeguarding policy so that children are clear about what sort of problems.
+All classes have a worry box/ monster and there is a central worry monster in the main reception area.
+Parents can access the concerns@ email address via the school website.